 The severity of the crisis varies across the country.
 Among the worst affected are two of the poorest provinces: al-Hudayda and Ta’izz.
 The latter has seen some of the worst fighting, as the Houthis and their allies have laid siege to the city.
 Meanwhile, in the Houthis’ native province of Saada, much of the infrastructure has been severely damaged by airstrikes.
 Yemen’s government has long relied on its declining oil and gas resources for revenues and, while the bulk of the resources were located in the central and eastern provinces of Marib, Shabwa and Hadramawt, the profits went to Sanaa-based elites.
 The Houthis seized some of the fields early in the conflict, but were subsequently displaced by forces loyal to internationally recognised government over the course of 2015 But having gained de facto autonomy, many in these areas are keen to renegotiate their relationship with the central government and acquire a direct share of their natural resources – regardless of who is in charge.

 Yemen’s south, which was independent until 1990, unsuccessfully attempted to secede from the united Yemen in 1994.
 Tensions gradually mounted thereafter, until the emergence in 2007 of the Southern Movement, an umbrella of factions and figures calling for autonomy for the south.
-The Southern Movement initially was most active in the mountainous areas of Yafa, al-Dhale and Radfan.
+The Southern Movement initially was most active in the mountainous areas of Yafa, al-Dhale, and Radfan.
 As the government in Sanaa largely ignored the demands of the Southern Movement, the network built up further support.
-Although it remained divided in terms of organisation, strategy, leadership, and ultimate aims, it benefited from the backing given by Gulf states to anti-Houthi factions.
-Fighters allied to the Southern Movement are now the dominant force in much of the south.
-But the international community – including Saudi Arabia and the UAE – remains committed to Yemen’s continued unity and, despite significant popular support for a split, secessionists have largely been playing it carefully.
+Although it remained divided in terms of organisation, strategy, leadership, and ultimate aims, the bulk of the movement’s more powerful components have coalesced in the Southern Transitional Council, a grouping of politicians, tribal leaders, and military figures largely allied to the United Arab Emirates.
+Armed groups supportive of secession are now the dominant force in many areas of the south.
+But the international community largely remains committed to Yemen’s continued unity.

 Proposals for a federal system of governance in Yemen have long been in circulation, both in the aftermath of unification and following Yemen’s 1994 civil war.
 They picked up considerable steam following the emergence in 2007 of the Southern Movement, as many southern leaders called for greater autonomy.
 A federal division of Yemen was finally agreed in February 2014 by a subcommittee in Yemen’s National Dialogue Conference.
 This was an ambitious summit which aimed to pave the way for the drafting of a new constitution.
 The proposal was accepted by most of the country’s political players.
 However, the Houthis expressed reservations about the final divisions, and some factions of the Southern Movement opposed the split of the former PDRY into two federal regions.
 The nominally implemented federal division splits Yemen into six regions: Hadramawt (Hadramawt, Mahra and Shabwa provinces); Aden (Abyan, Lahj, al-Dhale and Aden); al-Janad (Ibb and Ta’iiz); Saba (Marib, al-Jawf and al-Bayda); Tihama (al-Hudayda Rayma,Mahwit and Hajja); and Azal (Dhamar, Sanaa, Amran and Saada).
 However, the precise nature of devolution of powers remains unclear.
 While tangible work on building a structure around them has yet to begin, President Hadi has portrayed the federal divisions as sacrosanct – even if a diverse array of analysts, diplomats and politicians continue to advocate for amendments to be made.